Here's What Happened To Coffee Joulies After Shark Tank

 Are Coffee Joulies finally cooling off for good?

-We're hoping this isn't the case and that, like Coffee Joulies, SpeedBoard is just calculating its next move, but we can't be sure.
-All this just goes to say that we're back to reheating coffee in the microwave or else forced to find some other method of keeping our coffee hot but not too hot.
+SpeedBoard aside, we're hoping Coffee Joulies could make some sort of a comeback.
+Until then, we're back to reheating coffee in the microwave or finding some other method of keeping our coffee hot but not too hot.